MakeSchool-Tutorials/Game-Design-Documents/P00-Getting-Started/content.md

 Read your design document over to make sure everything makes sense.
 Check dependencies -- tasks should be in order of completion!

 Edit as necessary.
-Ready to create on for your actual game?
+Ready to create one for your actual game?